christopherwk210/check/README.md

 ### Development
 1. Fork the repo
 2. Clone locally
-3. Install and start watchify with `npm i && start`
+3. Install and start watchify with `npm i && npm start`

 To make a build, use `npm run build`.